 The types of duties include the following:

-Healthcare assistants may also work alongside some healthcare scientists, for example with audiologists, helping them to investigate and treat diseases.
+An HCA may also work alongside some healthcare scientists, for example with audiologists, helping them to investigate and treat diseases.

 Healthcare assistants, working in healthcare science, work normal office hours or shifts, including evenings and weekends, depending on their particular role and specialism.
 Part-time and flexible working is often available.